G89Cl215/table-de-hash/README.txt

 o> ft_hash_path : On the first call, it will find every executable binary in a
 	path variable (that must be formatted as they are in a shell environment, i.e. FILE1:FILE2:FILE3) and insert them in the given hash table.
 It will then statically keep track of the last "hashed" path.
 If it is recalled the new path is compared with the one in memory.
 On a difference, it will empty the hash table and re-insert the newly found binaries in the hash table.

+o> ft_print_htable : pretty straight foward.
+Although the outcome wont be
+	sorted...

 o> ft_free_htable : pretty straight foward.